mhyr/Transmission_Line_Designer/README.md

 Part of this project was then accepted and published as a paper entitled “Simulation of Radio-TV Interferences in Power Transmission Lines.” in the 21st [Tehran International Power System Conference](http://psc-ir.com/en/).

-This Software calculates only the electrical parameters of various High-voltage overhead transmission lines.
+This Software calculates the electrical parameters of various High-voltage overhead transmission lines.